2007–08 Manchester United F.C. season: Semi Final

+Final

 United had the run of the play in the first half of the final, dominating Chelsea in terms of possession, and took the lead in the 26th minute through a Cristiano Ronaldo header off a Wes Brown cross.
 However, in the last minute of the first half, a ball into the United box was deflected to Frank Lampard, who capitalised on a slip by Van der Sar to equalise for the Londoners.
 The second half was much more even, but no further goals were scored and the match went to extra time.
 Midway through the second half of extra time, a large incident involving Carlos Tevez and John Terry kicked off.
 In the ensuing melée, the referee spotted a slap on Nemanja Vidić by Didier Drogba, and had no hesitation in sending the Ivorian international off.
 Despite the man advantage, United were unable to find a winner and the match went to penalties.
 Both teams converted their first two penalties, but then the most unlikely of players missed his – Cristiano Ronaldo, who stepped up with his usual self-confidence, could only stare on as Petr Čech saved his shot.
 Just when the match looked lost, John Terry stepped up for the Blues, only for his standing foot to give way as he struck his shot and the ball hit the post.
 This took the match to sudden death penalties, though only two further rounds were required.
 Ryan Giggs scored United's seventh penalty, meaning that Nicolas Anelka had to score in order to keep Chelsea in the game.
 His shot, however, was poorly struck, and at the perfect height for United's Dutch goalkeeper to save, granting United their third European Cup title.

 Squad statistics

 Transfers

 United's first departure of the 2007–08 season was Kieran Richardson, who signed for Sunderland on 16 July for an undisclosed fee.
 Fifteen days later, Giuseppe Rossi also left the club, signing for Villarreal.
 On 3 August, Alan Smith departed for Newcastle United, and almost three weeks later, Gabriel Heinze left for Real Madrid.
 Five days later, club legend Ole Gunnar Solskjær retired at the age of 34.

 Coming in during the summer transfer window were Owen Hargreaves, who left Bayern Munich on 1 July.
-The following day, Anderson and Nani signed for a combined £30 million.
+The following day, Anderson and Nani signed for a combined £47.5 million.
 On the same day that Anderson and Nani arrived, Polish goalkeeper Tomasz Kuszczak came in from West Bromwich Albion, having already spent the previous season with Manchester United on loan.

 During the winter transfer window, Adam Eckersley, Ryan Shawcross, and Phil Bardsley departed, while in May, Kieran Lee and Gerard Piqué left the club.

 United's winter arrivals were Angolan forward Manucho and Brazilian midfielder Rodrigo Possebon.
 Italian youngster Davide Petrucci arrived in June from Roma.